-Search engines index only about 16 % of the web content, the rest (the so-called invisible web or deep web) is beyond the reach of search engines.
+Search engines, like Google and Bing, index only a small part of the web content, the rest (the so-called invisible web or deep web) is beyond the reach of search engines.
 Some academic resources are also beyond the reach of search engines, since the access to licensed resources is restricted due to different user rights.

 Most search engines are commercial ventures whose income depends on the ads appearing above the search results and the clicks, as well as on the user data collected.